-- (1) Request for administrative review.
+- (1) Request for Administrative Review.
 A written request for administrative review must be made along with proof of preference status and the reasons that the applicant believes that there was a violation of the Ordinance.
-This request shall be delivered to the Human Resources Department within 5 working days of notification of the adverse decision. - (2) Human Resources action.
-The Human Resources Department shall refer all requests for review to the Tribal Chairperson within 5 working days of receipt.

-- (3) Tribal Chairperson action.
-The Tribal Chairperson shall, within 20 working days convene the Tribal Council, the committee and/or, decision maker(s), and the applicant, to conduct a hearing to review the request. - (a) Record of hearing.
-All hearings shall be conducted on the record.
+This request shall be delivered to the Human Resources Department within 5 working days of notification of the adverse decision. - (a) No Review.
+No review will be granted where Indian preference was required, qualified Indian candidates were interviewed, and the person is requesting review on the basis of tribal preference, or where former applicants cannot show that persons protected by the preference were not qualified. - (2) Human Resources Action.
+The Human Resources Department shall refer all requests for review to the Tribal Chairperson within 5 working days of receipt unless there is no basis for review. - (3) Tribal Chairperson Action.
+If a basis for administrative review exists, the Tribal Chairperson shall, within 20 working days convene the Tribal Council, the committee and/or, decision maker(s), and the applicant, to conduct a hearing to review the request. - (a) Record of Hearing.
+All hearings shall be conducted on the record, but may proceed in closed session.
 Both the applicant and the committee shall be allowed to fully state their respective positions.
 All evidence and testimony shall take place within the presence of both the applicant and the committee.
 The Tribal Council may make its final deliberations outside the presence of the parties. - (b) Statement of findings.
-The Tribal Council shall specifically state the facts relied upon and the law relied upon in reaching its decision.
-This decision shall be considered final. - (c) Corrective action.
-In the event that the Tribal Council finds that this Ordinance has been inappropriately disregarded, the Tribal Council may impose appropriate corrective action upon the committee or individuals found to be responsible.
+The Tribal Council shall specifically state the facts and the law relied upon in reaching its decision.
+In reaching a decision the Council may consider the credentials, experience, minimum requirements, desirable qualifications, and testing that was conducted during the application and interview process for all employment candidates, along with any other reliable information that relates to issues being considered.
+This decision shall be considered final.
+Issues considered appropriate for review are, but are not limited to, the following: